specklesystems/speckle-docs/viewer/basic-example.md

 # Basic Example
-We'll be exploring the most basic speckle viewer example in a step-by-step fashion
+Let's explore the most basic Speckle viewer example, step-by-step.

 Before we can do anything, we'll need a html container for the viewer.
-Let's take the most simple examples
 ```html
 <!DOCTYPE html>
 <html>